 [b] Don’t disappoint them with just one payment option available at checkout

-[c] Running the customers through a stack of connected pages in the name of checkout is a complete NO-NO
+[c] Running the customers through a stack of connected pages in the name of checkout is a complete NO-NO in mobile commerce

 (DO) Shoot Gentle Reminders, Not Without Permission

 [a] Ask your customers if they would like to stay updated with your hot & happenings and if confirmed, plan your campaign in a way that your publicity is gentle yet effective

 [b] Keep your reminders focused on the user's interest.
 Discounts going on the cheese section will add zero value to your brand, if sent to a lactose intolerant customer who has never placed a similar order with you.

 [a] Don’t overdo your mobile commerce messaging so they go from ‘let me check’ to ‘let me block’